-The default shortcut key to open the PfP pop-up is Ctrl+Shift+F. It might happen that this shortcut key doesn’t work, because of either the browser itself or another extension claiming it.
+It might happen that the default Ctrl+Shift+F shortcut key doesn’t work, because of either the browser itself or another extension claiming it.
 The good news is: you can change it to whatever you like!
 The bad news: browsers hide this configuration interface pretty well.

 - On Chrome and Opera the easiest way to get there is typing

 - On Firefox you go to

 about:addonsand click the “Tools” cogwheel.
 You will find the option “Manage Extension Shortcuts” there.
 See also the official and slightly more detailed explanation.

 Finished typing you master password?
 No need to hunt for the “Access passwords” button, just press the Enter key.
 It’s similar on any other screen asking you to enter data (e.g. “Generate new password”) or to accept something (“Do you really want to remove this password?"), pressing Enter will let you continue.

 Don’t want to continue?
 You don’t need to click the Cancel/Close button, pressing Esc key will do as well.
 Note: This doesn’t work in Firefox, the developers decided to make it impossible for extensions to intercept the Esc key.
 So pressing Esc will always close the pop-up.

 Clickable elements in PfP can always be navigated using Tab and Shift+Tab keys, like you could on a regular website.
 In addition, you can use arrow and Home/End keys to navigate lists.
 Once you have the right element selected, press Enter to trigger it.
 This works for example for:

 - List of passwords (allows selecting both a password and an action on a password)

 - Suggestions when selecting a site